hyeonjungko/pass/README.md

-# Text Chat
+# Pass
-One-to-many server & client chat system using multi-threading.
+Currently a one-to-many server & client chat system using multi-threading.
+Plans to expand on functionality.

 ## Implemented Features